 Collard greens give this collard green cornbread a pretty marbled effect, and a ton of cancer fighting phytonutrients.
 It’s easy to eat your greens in this moist and chewy cornbread with some spicy chili,...
 BBQ, or a bowl of warming soup.
 With sharp cheddar, this cornbread is deliciously stealthy way to get collard skeptics to eat this wonderfully nutritious green.
 It’s too good!

 Preheat the oven to 400 degrees.
 Place a rack in the middle of the oven.

 Blend half of the corn kernels with 2 tablespoons of milk or water.
 Set aside.

-- In a large bowl whisk together the cornmeal, salt and baking soda.
-Add the remaining corn kernels, pureed corn, collard greens, jalapeño and oil.
-Mix until well blended, the batter will be very thick.
+In a large bowl whisk together the cornmeal, salt, and baking soda.
+In a separate bowl, mix eggs, yogurt, and cheese until combined with a fork or whisk, then add to dry ingredients and mix well.
+Stir in the remaining corn kernels, pureed corn, collard greens, jalapeño and oil.
+The batter will be very thick.